Proto-Elamite (period): Proto-Elamite sites

 The most important Proto-Elamite sites are Susa and Anshan.
 Another important site is Tepe Sialk, where the only remaining Proto-Elamite ziggurat is still seen.
-Texts in the undeciphered Proto-Elamite script found in Susa are dated to this period.
+Texts in the undeciphered Proto-Elamite script found in Susa are dated to this period as well as at Tepe Sofalin and Tepe Yahya.
 It was originally assumed that the Proto-Elamites were in fact Elamites (Elamite speakers), because of cultural similarities (for example, the building of ziggurats), and because no large-scale migration to this area seems to have occurred between the Proto-Elamite period and the later Elamites.
 As Proto-Elamite writing has now been found over a wider area that is less certain.

 Proto-Elamite pottery dating back to the last half of the 5th millennium BC has been found in Tepe Sialk, where Proto-Elamite writing, the first form of writing in Iran, has been found on tablets of this date.
 The first cylinder seals come from the Proto-Elamite period, as well.

-Some anthropologists, such as John Alden, maintain that Proto-Elamite influence grew rapidly at the end of the 4th millennium BC and declined equally rapidly with the establishment of maritime trade in the Persian Gulf several centuries later.

-Proto-Elamite script

-A few Proto-Elamite signs seem either to be loans from the slightly older proto-cuneiform (Late Uruk) tablets of Mesopotamia, or perhaps more likely, to share a common origin in the earliest 4th millennium numeral tablets: both systems share a few common signs, particularly related to numerals and the objects they counted (such as slaves, females, pots...).
-Otherwise, the two scripts are quite different, using entirely different signs.
-The writing style also is different: whereas proto-cuneiform is written in visual hierarchies (boxes), Proto-Elamite is written in an in-line style.
-In Proto-Elamite numerical signs follow the objects they count; some non-numerical signs are 'images' of the objects they represent, although the majority are entirely abstract.

-Basic numerical tablets with pictorials for the objects being counted (numerical tablets and numero-logogrammatic tablets) have been carbon dated to 3500-3000 BCE, from the sites of Godin Tepe, Habuba Kabira, Jebel Aruda, Tell Brak and Tepe Hissar.
-These early numerical tablets are similar to those found in Mesopotamia.
-Proper Proto-Elamite was used soon after, for a brief period between 3300 and 3000 BCE (circa the Jemdet Nasr period of Mesopotamia).

-Linear Elamite is attested much later in the last quarter of the 3rd millennium BCE.
-It is uncertain whether the Proto-Elamite script was the direct predecessor of Linear Elamite.
-Both scripts remain largely undeciphered, and a postulated relationship between the two is speculative.

-Proponents of an Elamo-Dravidian relationship have looked for similarities between the Proto-Elamite script and the Indus script.

-Early on, similarities were noted between Proto-Elamite and the Cretan Linear A script.